 Join us for a day learning about forest ecology and management

 Our field trips provide congress attendees with an opportunity to visit nearby natural areas and to learn about ecosystems and collaborative forest management in western Montana.
+All field trips are on Friday June 26.
 The times given below are estimates, and we do not advise planning flights based on the return time (in case unforeseen situations cause a later than expected return).

 Fuel treatment effects in ponderosa pine-Douglas-fir forests: 25+ Years of the Lubrecht Fire-Fire Surrogate Study